Cyclohexane conformation: Effects of substituent size on stability

-Once again, the conformation and position of groups (ie. substituents) larger than a singular hydrogen are critical to the overall stability of the molecule.
+Once again, the conformation and position of groups (i.e. substituents) larger than a singular hydrogen are critical to the overall stability of the molecule.
 The larger the group, the less likely to prefer the axial position on its respective carbon.
-Maintaining said position with a larger size costs more energy from the molecule as a whole because of steric repulsion between the large groups' nonbonded electron pairs and the electrons of the smaller groups (ie. hydrogens).
+Maintaining said position with a larger size costs more energy from the molecule as a whole because of steric repulsion between the large groups' nonbonded electron pairs and the electrons of the smaller groups (i.e. hydrogens).
 Such steric repulsions are absent for equatorial groups.
 The cyclohexane model thus assesses steric size of functional groups on the basis of gauche interactions.
 The gauche interaction will increase in energy as the size of the substituent involved increases.
 For example, a t-butyl substituent would sustain a higher energy gauche interaction as compared to a methyl group, and therefore, contribute more to the instability of the molecule as a whole.

 In comparison, a staggered conformation is thus preferred; the larger groups would maintain the equatorial position and lower the energy of the entire molecule.
 This preference for the equatorial position among bulkier groups lowers the energy barriers between different conformations of the ring.
 When the molecule is activated, there will be a loss in entropy due to the stability of the larger substituents.
 Therefore, the preference of the equatorial positions by large molecules (such as a methyl group) inhibits the reactivity of the molecule and thus makes the molecule more stable as a whole.